AhmedNoaman602/React-Practice-Projects/README.md

 # React-Practise-Projects

-React projects for daily practice, I made this by challenging myself for creating multi projects on daily bases.
+React projects for daily practice, I made this by challenging myself for creating multiple projects on daily bases.
 I found it really helped to bring out thorough understanding on react js

 > ### _Things to Keep in Mind_